SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 LOOP AT it REFERENCE INTO DATA(dref_inl).
   ...
 ENDLOOP.

+"Table key specification (snippet uses example table from above) "The specified table key affects the order in which the table lines "are accessed and the evaluation of the other conditions.

+LOOP AT it INTO wa USING KEY primary_key.
+"LOOP AT it INTO wa USING KEY pk.            "primary key alias "LOOP AT it INTO wa USING KEY sec_key.       "secondary key "LOOP AT it INTO wa USING KEY sk.            "secondary key alias ...
+ENDLOOP.
 ```

 - The order in which tables are iterated depends on the table category.